chrispy645/weka-gnu-parallel/README.md

 This means that the script will be run in parallel like so:

 ```
-weka-j48-2params.sh weather.nominal.arff 0.25 2
+weka-j48-2params.sh "weather.nominal.arff 0.25 2"
-weka-j48-2params.sh weather.nominal.arff 0.25 4
+weka-j48-2params.sh "weather.nominal.arff 0.25 4"
 ...
 ...
 ```

-It is up to the experiment script to determine how these 3 parameters are handled.
-In our case the first argument specifies the training file, and the last 2 arguments specify the values of 2 particular parameters in J48.
+It is up to the experiment script to determine what to do with the string that was passed to it.
+In our case the string is split by spaces, so that the first argument specifies the training file, and the last 2 arguments specify the values of 2 particular parameters in J48.